asmov/traitenum/README.md

 =========
 A Rust library for using fieldless enums as schema definitions.

-Traits are defined with a configurable set of const properties.
-Enums are defined, with each variant filling in property values using attributes.
+In short, a trait is declared with a configurable set of const properties,   using attributes for each method.
+An enum is then derived for that trait, with each variant filling in property values via attributes.

 Relations between traits / enums can be defined as OneToOne, OneToMany, and ManyToOne.

+Properties support defaults and presets.
+Supported primitive types include:
+- Str (static)
+- Num (usize, i64, f32, etc.)
+- Enum
+- Bool

+Default methods for traits can be used to extend functionality.

 Example
 -------